vector-b/AnimeRecommendationSystem/README.md

 ## About

 In this project, we have developed an Anime Recommendation System based on user reviews from MyAnimeList (MAL).
 The system utilizes collaborative filtering and text processing techniques to provide personalized anime recommendations to users.
-For more detailed information, please check the [About Page](./about.md).

 ## How It Works